 A literary pilgrimage

 This series offers an enchanting journey, a literary pilgrimage combining fascinating and unusual places with the intimate discovery of genius authors who have reinvented their time and who continue to influence today’s minds.

 Are covered such illustrious writers as Ronsard, Corneille, Montaigne, Voltaire, Balzac, Sand, Hugo, Flaubert, Dumas, Zola, Rimbaud, Verlaine, Vigny, Madame de Staël, la Comtesse de Ségur, Daudet, Maupassant...

 ONLY DANCE, A YEAR AT THE CONSERVATORY OF PARIS [3x26’]

 They are 28 students with a dream that is also an obsession: to become professional dancers.

-This three-part series plunges us into the daily life of the students and teachers of the top school of performing arts in Paris.
+This three-part series plunges us into the daily life of the students and teachers at the top school of performing arts in Paris.

 The art of binding